An animal emblem

 Platypuses are among the few venomous mammals in the world.
 Males have a spur on the back of their hind feet that is connected to a venom-secreting gland.
 More venom is secreted during mating season, leading researchers to think that the spurs and venom help males compete for mates.

-The predominant threat to Platypus on the mainland is reduction in stream and river flows due to extraction of water for agricultural, domestic and industrial supplies.
+The predominant threat to Platypus on the mainland is reduction in stream and river flows due to extraction of water for agricultural, domestic and industrial supplies and dams.
 Deteriorating water quality is also adversely affecting its habitat, particularly from household chemicals, pesticides and fertilisers that enter a waterway through storm run-off after being poured onto the ground or into a gutter.